wonaval/determined/README.md

 # **Determined**

-**Overview:** Determined is a workout tracking program using a Flask backend and a React front end.</br>
+**Overview:** Determined is a workout tracking program using a Flask backend and a React front end </br>
-**Motivation:** I went to the gym quite often before the we had to be locked down and some of the workout log apps I used didn't work quite the way I wanted so I thought I'd try to make one of my own. </br>
+**Motivation:** I went to the gym quite often before the we had to be locked down and some of the workout log apps I used didn't work quite the way I wanted so I thought I'd try to make one of my own </br>
-The exercise database being used is located at https://github.com/wrkout/exercises.json</br>
+The exercise database being used is located at https://github.com/wrkout/exercises.json </br>
 Determined repository is located at https://github.com/wonaval/determined </br>
 Deployed at TBA